Hawley seeks civil rights probe in case of St. Louis couple

 O’FALLON, Mo.
-(AP) — U.S. Sen. Josh Hawley on Thursday urged Attorney General William Barr to launch a federal civil rights investigation of St. Louis’ elected prosecutor, accusing Circuit Attorney Kim Gardner of abusing her power in her investigation of a white couple who wielded guns while defending their home during a protest.
+(AP) — U.S. Sen. Josh Hawley on Thursday urged Attorney General William Barr to launch a federal civil rights investigation of St. Louis’ elected prosecutor, accusing her of abuse of power in her investigation of a white couple who wielded guns while defending their home during a protest.

-Mark and Patricia McCloskey are under Gardner’s scrutiny for the June 28 confrontation when several hundred protesters marched by their $1.15 million mansion.
+Mark and Patricia McCloskey are under Circuit Attorney Kim Gardner’s scrutiny for the June 28 confrontation when several hundred protesters marched by their $1.15 million mansion.
 The couple accused protesters of knocking down an iron gate marked with “No Trespassing” and “Private Street” signs.

 The McCloskeys, both in their 60s, emerged with weapons — him with a long-barreled gun, her with a small handgun.